 We were aiming to reach a café 90kms along the route to indulge in more caffeine and a steaming hot breakfast.
 Weather conditions had now evolved from “flurry and dainty” to “blizzard-like” on the snow scale.
-As a result the GPM (gags per minute) had also gone down to zero.
+As a result the GPM (gags per minute) had also dropped below zero.

-Gloves filled with water, layers soaked all the way through, socks getting soggier each time you stood up on the pedals and definitely a few of us risking permanent frost bite - time to pause as we finally reached the cafe.
-Coffee could only be slurped because the shivering caused us to spill it everywhere.
+Gloves filled with water, layers soaked through to the bone, socks getting soggier each time you stood up on the pedals and definitely a few of us risking permanent frost bite - time to pause as we finally reached the cafe.
+Coffee could at this stage only be slurped because the shivering caused us to spill it everywhere.

 With some bravery half of us decided not to get on the bikes again and train it to Dover.
 Others braver than us - or completely delusional - decided to continue on two wheels.
 One of our cyclists returned to London at this point for earlier commitments.

 And then it got a bit more surreal.
-Hail showers hit us head on, like tiny little cuts on your face.
-We had to seek shelter against people’s houses as this continued on and off until we reached our destination.
+Hail showers hit us head on, carving tiny little cuts into our face.
+We had to seek shelter against people’s houses as this continued on and off until we reached our final destination.
 Yes, people in restaurants did gaze at us from their cosy indoor seats – you know, it’s called living on the edge!

 It is fair to say everyone was relieved when we finally entered our accommodation.
 With the fire on, we could see the steam evaporating from our legs through our wet kit.
 Shower, followed by a beer run was the perfect ending to a challenging ride and day.
 Cheers / Schol!